omkar193/geo-weather/README.md

 # GeoWeather API

-GeoWeather is a Spring Boot-based application that fetches weather information based on the client's IP address.
-The application integrates two external APIs: a Geolocation API to determine the location of the client and a Weather API to provide real-time weather data for that location.
-The project uses Caffeine for caching, Resilience4j for rate limiting and retry mechanisms, and includes detailed logging.
+GeoWeather is an API that integrates two powerful external services to deliver real-time weather information based on a given IP address.
+If no IP address is provided, the API defaults to the client’s IP.
+It first uses a geolocation API to determine the location from the IP and then fetches the weather data from a weather service API.
+This seamless integration allows GeoWeather to provide accurate, location-based weather updates with minimal setup and hassle.

 ## Table of Contents
 1. [Features](#features)